PiusKo/PiusKo/README.md

-- 👋 Hi, I’m @PiusKo

-- 👀 I’m interested in GNU/Linux and electronics.
+Something about myself:

+    Average GNU/Linux enjoyer
+    Electronics engeneer

+Currently working on:

-- 🌱 I’m currently learning Rust.
+- learning Rust

-- 📫 How to reach me pius.dev(at)pm.me
+mailbox In case you want to contact me: pius.dev(at)pm.me